barne856/MARE/README.md

 * RenderSystems
 * PhysicsSystems

 ControlsSystems provide callbacks to input events that are called whenever an input event is recorded by the Engine.
 The parameters to the callbacks are a reference to the input data, and a variable number of pointers to all of the Components that the System operates on.
-This is accomplished through tempaltes.
+This is accomplished through templates.

     on_key(RendererInput& input, Component* comps...)
     on_mouse_button(RendererInput& input, Component* comps...)